top of page

 After graduating from Downey High School, Blanca attended UCLA, receiving her Bachelor’s Degree in Political Science and a Specialization in Chicano/a Studies in 1996.
 Thereafter, she went on to Loyola Law School.
 While there, Blanca worked at the Loyola Law School Center for Conflict Resolution where she helped mostly Spanish speaking community members mediate disputes and resolve conflicts between neighbors and businesses.
 She later graduated from Loyola and passed the California State Bar Exam in 2003.

 After law school, Blanca worked as a substitute classroom teacher at Downey Unified School District.
-She served as a substitute teacher for students ranging from Kindergarten through 12th grade, and had a teaching assignment as substitute Spanish teacher at the high school level.
-Blanca also worked as a part time paralegal instructor at Downey Adult School for a number of years.
+She served as a substitute teacher for students ranging from Kindergarten through 12th grade, and had a teaching assignment as a substitute Spanish teacher at the high school level.
+Blanca also worked as a part-time paralegal instructor at Downey Adult School for a number of years.

 As an attorney, Blanca has worked in municipal law and in estate planning.
 Her passion, however, is serving the people in public service.
 That’s why as an attorney, she provided pro bono services through various legal organizations, such as the Southeast District Bar Association (SEDBA) and the Mexican American Bar Association (MABA).